Registration of the asylum application

 At the screening interview, fingerprints are taken and the route of travel is inquired into.
 The asylum seeker is asked basic details of their claim.
 Although confidential space is now provided for interviewing at the Croydon screening unit, there is no supervised childcare for this first stage of the process.[18]
 The lack of childcare provision at the AIU remains an obstacle to disclosure of sensitive information such as an experience of torture or rape since children may be in the same room as the parent while information on the basis of the claim is taken.

-The government published new guidance relating to this stage of the process in 2018 and has been revised on several occasions to reflect current law and policy.[16]
+The government published new guidance relating to this stage of the process in 2018 which has been revised on several occasions to reflect current law and policy.[19]
 Although details of the asylum claim should not be required at this stage, a decision will be made as to which kind of procedure the application will be routed through, including inadmissibility (on Safe Third Country grounds) and suitability for detention.

 Registration of unaccompanied children

-The policy is to treat unaccompanied children differently and this system is now the norm.[17]
-The policy guidance, first issued in July 2016 and updated, most recently in June 2022 reflects the practice that had emerged following a report by the Office of the Children’s Commissioner for England,[18] and a judgment of the Court of Appeal.[19]
-Children encountered prior to them being cared for by a local authority are interviewed by an immigration officer in a ‘welfare interview’ which is designed to elicit information about the safety of the child and enable a referral to be made.
+For those accepted to be a child or where the benefit of the doubt has been given, if they are encountered before being cared for by a local authority are interviewed by an immigration officer in a ‘welfare interview’ which is designed to elicit information about the safety of the child and enable a referral to be made.
 If the child is already in the care of the local authority the appointment with an immigration officer is to register the claim.
 At both types of interview the child’s biometrics are taken.
 If under 16, the process requires a responsible adult (independent of the Home Office) to be present for the biometrics.
+There is no requirement for a responsible adult to be present at the welfare interview, however if one is available, including a legal representative, then they may attend.[27]

 [1] Section 113 Nationality, Immigration and Asylum Act (NIAA) 2002.

-[2] Para 328 Immigration Rules Part 11.
+[2] Para 328 Immigration Rules, Part 11.

 [3] Home Office, Gender issues in the asylum claim, September 2010, available at: http://bit.ly/1CbiHBK, para 7.1; Home Office, Dependants and former Dependants, May 2014, available at: http://bit.ly/2Bjz5G8.